dk326/Product-performance-and-RFM/README.md

 - Therefore, in order to get the frequency scores of this type, the null values have been replaced by current date
 - Frequency is taken as the count of all disctict fulfilment end dates and the monetary is the sum of total paid.

-4. Segment customers into five groups for each of the three key metrics: Recency,Frequency, and Monetary value based on their transaction history?
+**4. Segment customers into five groups for each of the three key metrics: Recency,Frequency, and Monetary value based on their transaction history?*

 <img width="647" alt="Screenshot 2024-10-10 at 2 18 01 PM" src="https://github.com/user-attachments/assets/315e4d16-0bb3-4cfa-9783-b963eecb0e14">